salaboy/from-monolith-to-k8s/workshop.md

 - **Google Pub/Sub as Knative Eventing Channel Provider**: If you are running in Google Cloud, why maintaining a Kafka installation if you can leverage the power of Google Pub/Sub.
 In theory, and in the same way as with Kafka, you should be able to just replace the Channel implementation and your application should work without any changes.

+- **Adding Single Sign-On**: Looking at projects like [Dex](https://github.com/dexidp/dex), how would you deal with SSO and **Identity management** for your applications?
+What changes do you need to implement in each service?
+How would you configure the API Gateway to redirect requests that requires authentication?
+This tends to be such a common requirement, that adding Single Sign On to this example, migth be an excelent conttribution for someone who wants to learn in the process.